railsmechanic/robotx/README.md

 ## Usage
 ### Support for different user agents
 Robotx can be initialized with a special user agent.
 The default user agent is '*'.
+**Please note:** All method results depends on the user agent Robotx was initialized with.
 ~~~ruby
 require 'robotx'